florianbrinkmann/photographus/readme.md

 ## Description

-Photographia is a theme meant photo bloggers or photographers.
+Photographus is a theme meant photo bloggers or photographers.

 ### Front page panels